 Enable Only ICMP Echo Requests in Windows 8/8.1 to Respond Ping commands

-In Windows 7 we had to create a rule to enable ping reply, but Windows 8/8.1 got built-in rule which needs to be activated.
-Disabling the firewall entirely also will respond to ping requests, but it’s not the recommended way of doing concerning network and computer security.
+In Windows 7 we had to create a rule to enable ping reply, but Windows 8.1 got a built-in rule that needs to be activated.
+Disabling the firewall entirely also will respond to ping requests, but it’s not recommended considering the network and computer security.

 1) Open Windows firewall settings.
 Search for ‘firewall’ in search (from charm bar) and click Windows firewall.
 It can be accessed from the Control Panel also.

-2) Here you can completely turn off the firewall, so ping reply will work but it’s not recommended, and we are not going to do it.
+2) Here you can completely turn off the firewall, so ping reply will work but we are not going to do it.

-Select Advanced settings to open more and advanced Windows firewall settings.
+Select Advanced Settings to open more advanced Windows firewall settings.

-3) There are pre-made ICMP Echo rules available in Inbound Rules, and we just need to enable that.
+3) There are pre-made ICMP Echo rules available in Inbound Rules, and we just need to enable them.

 You must consider two factors while enabling the rule,